How to Design a School Logo (A Practical Guide for Coaches, Admins, and Designers)

 Choose the right logo structure: wordmark, emblem, or combination

-When people ask “how to design a school logo,” they often mean the final icon.
-But the structure you pick will shape everything else - how easy it is to apply, how consistent it stays over time, and how well it scales.
-For many schools, a combination mark (icon plus word) offers flexibility across contexts.
+When people ask how to design a school logo, they often mean the final icon.
+But the structure you pick shapes everything else.
+It affects how easy it is to apply, how consistent it stays, and how well it scales.
+For many schools, a combination mark (icon plus word) offers the most flexibility.

-Here’s a practical way to decide.
-A wordmark (type-only) can be modern and clean, especially if the school name is short and memorable.
-An emblem (shield/crest-like) can signal tradition and authority, but it must be simplified to remain readable at small sizes.
-A combination mark gives you both: an icon for badges and an extended name for formal settings.
+Here's a quick way to decide.
+A wordmark (type-only) is modern and clean.
+It works best when the school name is short and memorable.
+An emblem (a shield or crest style) signals tradition.
+But keep it simple — it must stay readable at small sizes.
+A combination mark gives you both: an icon for badges and a full name for formal settings.

-Regardless of the structure, plan a system of variations: full logo, icon-only, stacked lockups, and one-color versions.
-Schools typically need these because different departments, teams, and vendors will apply the logo in different ways.
+Plan a system of variants no matter the structure.
+You need a full logo, icon-only, stacked lockups, and one-color versions.
+Different teams and vendors will use the logo in different ways.
 The design that wins is the one that survives real-world usage.

 Structure decision table